-Manage This Issue
+Manage the Issue

-A PTO plan works best at a company with a higher degree of flexibility
+- Make sure it suits the company culture.
+A PTO plan works best for a company with a high degree of flexibility.

-If an employee is sick they should stay home.
-If they come to work sick, send them home.
-You have an obligation to protect the rest of your employees from one who is contagious.
+- Manage the people, not just the PTO.
+If employees come into work sick, send them home.
+You have an obligation to protect the rest of your employees.